-Treatment – There are several medications which can be used to treat ringworm, including Itraconazole, Griseofulvin, and Terbinafine, which are all tablets.
+Treatment – There are several medications to treat ringworm, including Itraconazole, Griseofulvin, and Terbinafine, which are all tablets.
 Your veterinarian may also recommend lime sulfur dips.

-A yeast which lives on the skin of many cats without causing a problem.
+A yeast that lives on the skin of many cats without causing a problem.

 Symptoms – The yeast may no longer be kept in check in immunocompromised cats and can produce symptoms of infection.
 This may include areas of hair loss and greasy exudate around the claws and paronychia.

 Treatment – Weekly baths in Malaseb, or for more stubborn cases topical or oral therapy with ketoconazole, itraconazole or fluconazole.
 It is also important to find and treat the underlying cause.

 A skin disease caused by the Demodex mite, which occurs more often in dogs but can affect cats too, especially malnourished or immunocompromised animals.

 Symptoms – Single or multiple lesions of alopecia, hyperpigmentation of the skin on the toes, and thickening and curvature of the claws (onychogryphosis).